Las Vegas to San Francisco train

 Best Travel Options

-There are 2 daily trains from Las Vegas to San Francisco.
-Traveling by train from Las Vegas to San Francisco usually takes around 13 hours and 5 minutes, but the fastest Amtrak train can make the trip in 12 hours and 25 minutes.
+There is one daily train from Las Vegas to San Francisco.
+Traveling by train from Las Vegas to San Francisco usually takes around 13 hours and 30 minutes, but some trains might arrive slightly earlier or later than scheduled.

 |Distance||417 mi (671 km)|